joelrip/SchoolVaccination/README.md

 Manual editing was also peformed to remove a duplicate legend, as plotGoogleMaps() produces a legend for each dataset mapped, and the legends for child care facilities and Kindergartens were identical.

 The resulting HTML file was re-read into R using the final script in MapVaccinationData.R, and all references to the standard Google pins were replaced with references to the getCircle functions listed above.

+The final output file is SacVaccination.htm.
+In order to properly display the legend, Legend9cf882f981.png must be downloaded as well.